umutcamliyurt/Lethean/README.md

 </div>

 Lethean is a zero-knowledge encrypted storage accountless web app.
-Your chosen password and the salt are the only credentials required to access your personal vault.
-These credentials never leave the browser.
+Your chosen password and an access token, issued by whoever operates the server, are the only credentials required to access your personal vault.
+Your password never leaves the browser; the access token is hashed locally into your vault's cryptographic salt and is also sent to the server as your upload credential.
 You can upload files and archives, including photos or videos, which you can browse and play (decrypted in memory).
 By design and for maximum security, the server only ever sees encrypted data, while only you hold the key.

 > The name comes from the **River of Forgetfulness** in Greek mythology.
 In the Underworld, souls who drink from the river would lose all memory of their past lives before reincarnation.